 Robin Scroggs, Professor of Biblical Theology, Union Theological Seminary, New York City.

-"One cannot be absolutely certain that the two key words in I Corinthians 6:9 are meant as references to male homosexual behavior."
+"One cannot be absolutely certain that the two key words in I Corinthians 6:9 are meant as references to

 Victor Paul Furnish, Professor of New Testament, Perkins School of Theology, Dallas.

 "The strongest New Testament argument against homosexual activity is intrinsically immoral has been derived traditionally from Romans 1:26, where this activity is indicated as para physin.
 The normal English translation for this has been 'against nature.'
 Two interpretations can be justified concerning what Paul meant by the phrase.
 It could refer to the individual pagan, who goes beyond his own sexual appetites in order to indulge in new sexual pleasure.
 The second possibility is that physis refers to the 'nature' of the chosen people who were forbidden by Levitical law to have homosexual relations."